+On November 3, 2020, the District's voters authorized \$38,317,000 waterworks and sewer system combination unlimited tax and revenue bonds for the purpose or purposes of purchasing, constructing, acquiring, owning, operating, repairing, improving, or extending a waterworks system, sanitary sewer system, and drainage and storm sewer system and \$38,317,000 waterworks and sewer system combination unlimited tax and revenue refunding bonds for the purpose of refunding outstanding bonds.
 The District may issue additional bonds necessary to provide and maintain improvements and facilities consistent with the purposes for which the District was created.
-After issuance of the Bonds, the District will have \$2,863 principal amount of waterworks and sewer system combination unlimited tax and revenue bonds authorized but unissued for water, sanitary sewer and drainage facilities and for refunding existing bonds.
+After issuance of the Bonds, the District will have \$38,249,863 principal amount of waterworks and sewer system combination unlimited tax and revenue refunding bonds authorized but unissued for refunding outstanding bonds.
+At an election held on September 14, 2002, the District's voters authorized the issuance of \$17,000,000 principal amount of unlimited tax and revenue bonds for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities and for refunding existing bonds, of which \$2,863 principal amount of such bonds will remain authorized but unissued.
 The Bond Resolution imposes no limitation on the amount of additional parity bonds which may be authorized for issuance by the District's voters or the amount ultimately issued by the District.
 See "INVESTMENT CONSIDERATIONS-Future Debt."

-The District is authorized by statute to develop parks and recreational facilities, including the issuing of bonds payable from taxes for such purpose.
-Before the District could issue park bonds payable from taxes, the following actions would be required: (a) authorization of park bonds by the qualified voters in the District; (b) approval of the park project and bonds by the TCEQ; and (c) approval of the bonds by the Attorney General of Texas.
-If the District does issue park bonds, the outstanding principal amount of such bonds may not exceed an amount equal to one percent of the value of the taxable property in the District.
-The District has not considered authorizing preparation of a park plan nor calling a park bond election at this time.
+The District is authorized by statute to construct park and recreational facilities, including the issuing of bonds payable from taxes for such purpose.
+The principal amount of bonds sold by the District to construct park and recreational facilities is limited to one percent of the District's certified taxable assessed valuation, unless, effective June 14, 2021, the District meets certain financial feasibility requirements under the TCEQ rules, in which case the outstanding principal amount of such bonds issued by the District.
+Before the District could issue park bonds payable from taxes, the following actions would be required: (a) preparation of a detailed park plan; (b) authorization of park bonds by the qualified voters in the District; (c) approval of the bonds by the Texas Commission on Environmental Quality (the "TCEQ"); and (d) approval of the bonds by the Attorney General of Texas.
+The Board has not considered authorizing the preparation of a park plan or calling a park bond election at this time.